CAPLE — Portuguese language certificationInstituto Cervantes — DELE Spanish examsContact Prep2go — support@prep2go.study

 • Sustained conversation on familiar social topics

-Pass rate: 61%.
+Pass difficulty: moderate B1 bar.
 Not as brutal as DELF B2 but significantly lower than CIPLE and DELE.

 The 70% pass mark